Twl-GZ/Human-pose/README.md

 # Local Feature Enhancement for Robust 2D Multi-Person Pose Estimation via Posture Refinement Network

 ## Introduction
-This paper proposes a novel poseture refinement network that leverages local feature enhancement and fusion to address these limitations.
+This paper proposes a novel posture refinement network that leverages local feature enhancement and fusion to address these limitations.
 The network employs HRNet as the backbone to extract multi-scale feature maps, introducing a Dilated Convolution Module (DCM) with cascaded dilated convolutions to enrich pose keypoint representations.
 Additionally, a Hybrid Self-Attention Module (HSM) integrates contextual information, further refining pose estimates.

 ## Main Results